Tech & Society Week

 Thursday (March 20)

-2:30 PM – 4:45 PM | Artificial Intelligence and Environmental Compliance and Enforcement
+| Artificial Intelligence and Environmental Compliance and Enforcement

 Event Details: AI offers opportunities to enhance environmental regulations enforcement, but also risks infringing upon individuals’ privacy in the process.
 The Tech Institute will host two panel discussions with environmental law attorneys, policy experts, and professors about the possibilities of AI in environmental law.
 The first panel will discuss the benefits of AI, such as the ability to ensure regulatory compliance by tracking illegal deforestation and pollution.
 The second panel will look at the possible risks, such as the ability to use this AI technology to intrusively monitor individuals and businesses.